Stacy Taylor, LCSW

 There is a new brain stimulation called TMS that hasn't been tested for long-term safety.
 No one knows if this treatment could also cause brain damage, seizures, or other problems.

-And at the risk of sounding cynical, I will add one more note.
-There is a lot of money to be made in producing and selling hallucinogens for a widespread audience.
-A huge amount of is money is currently being made from ECT and TMS.
+Also, follow the money!
+There are millions, if not billions, to be made in producing and selling hallucinogens for a widespread audience.
+A huge amount of money is currently being made from ECT and TMS.